 James Norris Gamble, born August 9, 1836, was the first of nine children of James M. and Elizabeth Gamble of Cincinnati, Ohio.
-In 1837, James' father, a soap manufacturer, formed the now famous partership with William Proctor, a candle maker.
+In 1837, James' father, a soap manufacturer, formed the now famous partership with William Procter, a candle maker.

 Gamble graduated from Kenyon College in 1854 and then studied analytic and applied chemistry at the University of Maryland.
 Upon complete, Gamble was offered a position in the law firm of Rutherford B. Hayes, later president of the United States.
 At the insistence of his father, however, Gamble went to work in the family manufacturing business.
-He rose through the ranks of Proctor and Gamble (P&G), and eventually managed the company until he retired as plant supervisor in 1890.
+He rose through the ranks of Procter and Gamble (P&G), and eventually managed the company until he retired as plant supervisor in 1890.

 The year 1907 and the initials RFJ (for Gamble's caretaker, Rollie F. Johnson) are inscribed on two brick artesian wells located on the Gamble Place property.
 It can be surmised, therefore, that by that date Gamble had completed construction of a Cracker-style bungalow retreat and refurbished the old shake for use as a citrus packing barn.